New Year Resolutions

 Cultivating the Right Environment

-Before the coronivirus epidemic, I went to exercise classes at my local YMCA and built a regular and effective exercise schedule.
+Before the coronavirus epidemic, I went to regular exercise classes and built an effective exercise schedule.
 Then came the lockdowns, and mindful of my vulnerable bubble partner, I stopped my classes for over a year.

 Various attempts to restart regular exercise 'remotely' during that time came a cropper.
 Although I tried, I just couldn't get into exercise on Zoom, You Tube or DVD.